aws-samples/aws-nitro-enclaves-workshop/workshop/content/my-first-enclave/nitro-enclaves-cli/_index.en.md

 The default values are `512MB` and `2 vCPUs`.
     {{% /notice %}}

 1. Let's check available memory and CPU on parent EC2 instance after you have allocated resources to Nitro Enclave.
+The resources were allocated with default values when you started `nitro-enclaves-allocator` service in pre-requisites section.
     ```sh
     $ free -m
     $ lscpu